SyncfusionExamples/How-to-hightlight-row-when-hovered-in-MAUI-DataGrid/README.md

 }
 ```

-In the 'CellExited' event, we will pass the row index of the current row where the pointer has exited to revert the the background color of the row.
+In the `CellExited` event, we will pass the row index of the current row where the pointer has exited to revert the the background color of the row.
 ```C#

 private void dataGrid_CellExited(object sender, DataGridCellExitedEventArgs e)